Dissipative phase transition of interacting non-reciprocal fermions

-These jump operators can be realized within the framework of reservoir engineering~\cite{metelman2015nonreciprocal, Malz_2018_reseng, McDonald2022NonEq, Wanjura_2020_topamp,Porras_2019_amp, Brunelli_2023_correspondence}.
-Similar jump operators in the non-interacting setting have been discussed before~\cite{Song2019ChiralDamping}.
-For $\theta,\phi\neq 0$ the jump operators in Eq.~(\ref{eqn:jumps}) give rise to asymmetric gain and loss matrices i.e. to non-reciprocal dissipative couplings.
+A key feature of these jump operators is the relative phases $\phi,\theta$ between the rates of loss and gain on neighboring sites.
+These phases can be seen to arise from the coupling to environments featuring synthetic gauge fields.
+Jump operators of this form can be realized within the framework of reservoir engineering~\cite{metelman2015nonreciprocal, Malz_2018_reseng, McDonald2022NonEq, Wanjura_2020_topamp,Porras_2019_amp, Brunelli_2023_correspondence}, in various platforms including superconducting circuits and trapped ions~\cite{doi:10.1126/sciadv.adj8796,PhysRevApplied.22.034038,PhysRevX.13.021021}.
+For $\theta,\phi\neq 0$ the jump operators in Eq.~(\ref{eqn:jumps}) give rise to asymmetric gain and loss matrices, i.e., to non-reciprocal dissipative couplings.
 In the absence of coherent hopping ($J=0$), one of the two phases can be removed from the Lindblad master equation by a local gauge transformation~\cite{supplementary_mat}.
-On the other hand, for $J\neq0$, the two phases give rise to a rich landscape of non-reciprocal behavior in dynamic and static properties, as we are going to show below.
+On the other hand, for $J\neq0$, the two phases give rise to a rich landscape of non-reciprocal behavior in dynamic and static properties, as we show below.

+\emph{Non-Interacting Limit --} We start by discussing the non-interacting limit $\Delta=0$, which provides useful insight (see also Ref.~\cite{Song2019ChiralDamping} where the case $\phi=-\theta=\pi/2$ has been studied for a Su–Schrieffer–Heeger model).